What to be or not to be - Incorporated Societies and Charitable Trusts

 The fundamental difference between an incorporated society and an incorporated charitable trust board is that a society has democratic processes.

 Incorporated societies are often used for community membership groups like ethnic and religious groups, residents’ associations, parent-teacher associations, or sports clubs.
 In an incorporated society everyone gets the chance to vote and have their say about leadership and the direction of the society.
-An incorporated society needs to have at least 15 members, so this type of entity won’t suit everyone.
+An incorporated society needs to have at least 10 members, all of whom must consent to being members, so this type of entity won’t suit everyone.

 An incorporated charitable trust board holds funds for a specific charitable purpose and is usually established when there isn’t a membership base.
-This is not a hard and fast rule because some membership organisations can set up as trusts, but, generally, an incorporated charitable trust is used when a few trustees have a great idea and want to put it into action, without a group of members.
+Generally, an incorporated charitable trust is used when a few trustees have a great idea and want to put it into action.

 There are many things to consider, and compare, when making the decision to become an incorporated society or an incorporated charitable trust board: